With most devices going wireless and getting smaller in size on the regular, there is something special to be said about listening to a vinyl record.

 A record player, on the other hand, is a complete vinyl listening experience in a single device.
 It comes with everything, from the motor to the speakers, and everything in between.
 Some even come in their own carry-cases so you can take them anywhere.
 For those who simply want to throw a 12-inch on a platter and listen to the music, a record player is the easiest -- and often the most affordable -- way to do so.
 With a record player, you gain a ton of convenience by sacrificing control over the individual elements, like the cartridge, and the speakers.

-Even though record players have their own speakers, most can also be connected to an external set of speakers, for even better sound.
+Even though record players have their own speakers, most can also be connected to an external set of speakers for an even better sound.
 Turntables, of course, must use external speakers.
 You can spend a small fortune on speakers, or only a modest amount, but before you do, you’ll need to decide if you want to use powered, or passive speakers.

 Powered speakers have their own, built-in amplifiers.
 You need to plug them into a wall socket for power, and they usually need an audio cable to run between them (unless it’s a wireless set of powered speakers), but other than that, they’re a complete solution.
 You plug your record player or turntable into the audio-in jack on the master speaker, and you’re good to go.